SimpleX

 To deliver messages, SimpleX uses temporary, anonymous, pairwise identifiers of message queues, separately for received and sent messages - there are no long-term identifiers.
 Using it is effectively like using a separate email or phone for each contact.

-Messages are encrypted end-to-end via double ratchet and transmitted over open connections via “push” (no pull) ??.
+Messages are encrypted end-to-end via double ratchet and transmitted over open connections via “push”.

 If the recipient is not online at the same time, the messages are cached on a server until retrieval/deletion.